alejhern/libft/README.md

-# Libft - C Function Library
+# 🧭Libft - C Function Library

 ## ✨ Introduction
 `libft` is a C library that implements a set of useful functions for string manipulation, memory management, linked lists, and other common operations.
 It is an essential tool for any programmer looking to strengthen their C skills and optimize project development.